MR

 • Earning Rewards: 2% Money-Back Rewards per everyday purchase

 The Tangerine Money-Back Credit Card charges no balance transfer rate for the initial 12 months but charges 12.99% after.
-This unique credit card offers 2% unlimited cash-back on everyday purchases on any category of your choice and 0.50% cashback on other purchases.
+This unique credit card offers 2% unlimited cash-back on everyday purchases in any category you choose and 0.50% cashback on other purchases.

-This card gives you the opportunity to take full advantage and avoid being locked into a category that doesn’t align with your spending habit.
+This card allows you to take full advantage and avoid being locked into a category that doesn’t align with your spending habit.

 To qualify, you must have an average of $12,000 gross annual income with no bankruptcy history over the past seven years.